5T33Z0/OC-Little-Translated/Content/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/XCPM_Kernel_Patches.md

 Two kernel patches for XCPM circulate in the community currently, most notably documented in [this InsanelyMac thread](https://www.insanelymac.com/forum/topic/361989-universal-xcpm-patches-for-all-intel-cpus/).
 They target the XNU kernel binary directly — not ACPI tables — and are applied via `Kernel → Patch` in `config.plist`, the same way as any other OpenCore kernel patch.

-**The patches work.** However, the technical explanation given in the thread for Patch 1 contains a factual error in its x86 instruction decoding.
+**These patches might work.** However, the technical explanation given in the thread for Patch 1 contains a factual error in its x86 instruction decoding.
 The corrected explanation is given below.

 > [!NOTE]
 >
 > These are optional fine-tuning patches.
 If your CPU runs at expected frequencies under load and you have no confirmed software throttling, you don't need them.
 Start with a proper XCPM setup (correct SMBIOS, `SSDT-PLUG`, relevant quirks) before reaching for kernel patches.

 ---